ST100 Starter Kit

-The software represents these signals on the screen of the computer in two charts (Time-domain: the signal as a function of time, and Frequency-domain: the signal as a function of frequency).
+The software represents these signals on the screen of the computer in two charts: Time-Domain and Frequency-domain.
 The received signals may be stored in the computer memory, and can be played back on the main board to represent measurement results at a later time again.
 This feature makes this Starter Kit very interesting for teaching, because the results obtained in field experiments can be examined separately in the classroom at a later time.

 The ST100 with its created in LabView software can provide signals for your own applications, for example in safety technology.
 In the simplest case, this may be room monitoring with Doppler radar, which indicate any movement in this room.
 Since the electromagnetic waves of the radar penetrate even thin walls, this technique can be installed very inconspicuously.
 When using two starter kits, each fitted with a transceiver with strong narrow beam patch antenna, then you can create a full-fledged barrier radar.
 Both devices then work with a slightly frequency offset.
 Both devices then have a constant output signal without disturbance.
 But every intruder changes the received signals by causing a strong fluctuation of in the first Fresnel zone, and thus triggers an alarm.